 Parents/Guardians will receive a monthly newsletter.
 The newsletter will keep families updated on important information, as well as provide recent news and a agenda for their school’s program for the month.
 Please take the time to read each important newsletter.

 Donations of any kind are greatly appreciated!
 Suggestions include: new/used books and toys, games, egg cartons, toilet paper and paper towel rolls, soap cartons and empty milk cartons.
-Tissues for the cold and allergy seasons are always needed and welcome.
-If donating used items please make sure that you clean them before donating them to the program to help us control the spread of germs.
+Tissues and hand sanitizer for the cold and allergy seasons are always needed and welcome.
+If donating used items please make sure that you clean and disinfect them before donating them to the program to help us control the spread of germs.

 Please do not hesitate to share any questions, concerns or comments regarding the program with the BeeKeepers Team Leader.
 We encourage parents/guardians to be involved in the activities whenever possible.